riflechess/riflechess.github.io/stp/summaries/PCIARC_Meeting_-_Frogtown_Community_Center_(230_Como_Ave,_Saint_Paul,_MN_55103).md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** PCIARC Meeting
+* Type: PCIARC (Planning Commission-Administrative Review Committee) Meeting
+* Purpose: Review and discuss development proposals in the City of Saint Paul
+* Date/Time: [Insert date and time]
-* **Location:** Frogtown Community Center (230 Como Ave, Saint Paul, MN 55103)
+* Location: Frogtown Community Center, 230 Como Ave, Saint Paul, MN 55103
-* **Date/Time:** [Insert date and time]
-* **Purpose:** Regular meeting of the Planning Commission's Intergovernmental Review Committee (PCIARC)

 #### Summary

-The meeting began with a discussion on the proposed development at the former Hamline United Methodist Church site.
-The developer is seeking approval for a 7-story mixed-use building, which has raised concerns among some community members about increased traffic and density in the area.

-Key decisions made during the meeting include:

-* Approving the proposed development plan for the former Hamline United Methodist Church site
-* Allocating $200,000 from the city's affordable housing fund to support the development of affordable units in the new building
-* Referred a request to rezone a property on University Avenue for further review due to concerns about its impact on local businesses

-A contentious discussion emerged during the meeting regarding the developer's plan to increase parking fees in the area.
-Some community members expressed concern that this would disproportionately affect low-income residents and visitors, while others argued that it was necessary to manage traffic congestion.

-The vote to approve the development plan was 7-2, with Council Members Johnson and Rodriguez dissenting due to concerns about over-development and lack of affordable housing units in the proposal.
+The PCIARC meeting was focused on reviewing two major development proposals.

+1. **Proposal 1:** A new mixed-use building at the corner of University Avenue and Snelling Avenue.
+	* The proposal includes a 12-story high-rise with commercial space on the lower floors and residential units above.
+	* Some residents expressed concerns about increased traffic, density, and potential noise pollution.

+2. **Proposal 2:** A redevelopment project for the old industrial site along I-94.
+	* This project aims to create new office spaces, parks, and improved infrastructure for pedestrians and cyclists.
+	* Neighbors nearby raised issues regarding potential impact on local businesses and increased competition for parking.

+Regarding public safety, a resident mentioned concerns about the lack of security cameras in the area.
+The committee noted that they would look into this matter further.

+The PCIARC voted 6-3 to approve both proposals with conditions addressed by the developers.